onflow/ccf/ccf_specs.md

 - `composite-type-value.id` MUST be identical to the zero-based encoding order `type-value`.

-- `inline-type-and-value` MUST NOT be used when type can be omitted as described in "Cadence Types and Values Encoding".
+- `inline-type-and-value` MUST NOT be used when type can be omitted as described in "Cadence Types and Values Encoding."

 - The following data items MUST be sorted using bytewise lexicographic order of their deterministic encodings:
   - Type definitions MUST be sorted by `cadence-type-id` in `composite-typedef`.